-Indicates the format of the multimedia data associated with the specific GEDCOM context.
+Indicates the machine file format and format of the multimedia data associated with the specific GEDCOM context.
 This allows processors to determine whether they can process the data object.
 Any linked files should contain the data required, in the indicated format, to process the file data.
+For example, dos:wav would indicate a DOS type machine created the file in a 'wav' compression format.

-NAME OF BUSINESS:=
+NAME\OF\BUSINESS:=